jejacobs23/osteo/README.md

 # Workflow
 **Notes:**
-- Each sample has it's own directory for output files.
+- Each sample has its own directory for output files.
 Each individual directory is labeled by the "Sample ID"

 **Step 1) Downloading the hg38 genome files:** The following files were downloaded from the GATK resource bundle on 9/18/2018 and saved to a directory named "hg38_osteo".
 The .fasta.gz file was then unzipped.
 - Homo_sapiens_assembly38.fasta.gz